Snaps design guidelines

 Ensure your Snap metadata follows these guidelines:

-• Your avatar should fit in a 32px circular frame, SVG format.
+- Your Snap's icon should fit in a 32px circular frame, SVG format.

 Before asking for permission to install, provide users with clear and concise information about: